Guts/qgis-deployment-cli/docs/jobs/qgis_installation_finder.md

 Use this job to find installed QGIS version for automatic definition of QDT environnement variable `QDT_QGIS_EXE_PATH` (used for shortcut creation).

+If the environment variable is already defined and a valid QGIS installation is found by this variable, the job is skipped.

 ----

 ## Compatibility